ericclack/pygamezero_pacman/doc/part3.rst

 Let's have a play in the REPL to see how it works...

-Click *New* to open a new script and set the *Mode* to Python 3, then open a RPEL and enter these lines of code (don't type the prompt :code:`>>>` and there's no need to type in the comments that start with a :code:`#` character):
+Click *New* to open a new script and set the *Mode* to Python 3, then open a REPL and enter these lines of code (don't type the prompt :code:`>>>` and there's no need to type in the comments that start with a :code:`#` character):